 This template triggers BUY and SELL signals for Bitcoin and Ethereum based on major divergences in price and the amount of daily addresses interacting with the coin.

-This template compares the amount of network growth and daily active address percentage changes of Bitcoin, Ethereum, and other projects over time.
-In general, many projects create new addresses at similar percentage rate to one another as markets ebb and flow.
-Identifying which projects are creating new addresses and growing their network at a faster rate than their price is generally an excellent strategy to find buy low opportunities.
+This template compares the network growth and daily active address percentage changes of Bitcoin, Ethereum, and other projects over time.
+Generally, many projects create new addresses at a similar percentage rate to one another as markets ebb and flow.
+Identifying which projects are creating new addresses and growing their network at a faster rate than their price is an excellent strategy to find buy-low opportunities.

-The MVRV ratio is found by dividing the market cap (market value or MV) by realized cap (total realized value or RV), and it provides us with a solid estimate of just how overvalued or undervalued the current market cap is.
+The MVRV ratio is calculated by dividing the market cap (market value or MV) by the realized cap (total realized value or RV).
+This ratio provides a reliable estimate of how overvalued or undervalued the current market cap is.

-Additionally, we offer the MVRV Long/Short Difference comparison on this template to visualize which projects are over or under their line of average profitable traders.
-If the ratio is above 0%, then on average.
-Ethereum holders will profit if they sell their coins now.
+In addition, we offer the MVRV Long/Short Difference comparison in this template to help visualize which projects are above or below their average line of profitable traders.
+If the ratio is above 0%, then on average, Ethereum holders will profit if they sell their coins now.
 If it is below 0%, then the average holder will realize a loss if they sell.

-Velocity is an underutilized way to research how quickly money is circulating in the crypto economy.
-It's calculated by dividing a token's transaction volume (in USD) by its market cap (in USD).
+Velocity is an underutilized method for researching the speed at which money circulates in the crypto economy.
+It is calculated by dividing a token's transaction volume (in USD) by its market cap (in USD).

-Similar to the Daily Active Addresses Template, this model visualizes when tokens are being overbought or oversold based on the historical ebbs and flows of its velocity metric.
+Similar to the Daily Active Addresses Template, this model helps visualize when tokens are being overbought or oversold based on the historical trends of its velocity metric.

-Understanding how many times a price of a project has moved above or below a round number USD value, or a psychological barrier, can provide great perspective in understanding just how cyclical the cryptocurrency markets are.
-For those who believe that a cross above a certain level likely means that "it will never fall back below again" can be shown just how often prices have reset time and time again.
+Understanding how many times the price of a project has moved above or below a round number USD value, or a psychological barrier, can provide valuable insights into the cyclical nature of the cryptocurrency markets.
+Those who believe that crossing above a certain level means "it will never fall back below again" can be shown just how often prices have reset time and time again.

-This template is great for understanding support levels, and where prices most commonly see a great deal of push and pull, along with psychological polarization among traders.
-It can be used well to your advantage.
+This template is excellent for understanding support levels and identifying price points where there is a significant push and pull, along with psychological polarization among traders.
+Utilizing this information can be advantageous in your trading strategy.

-As we've tested in the past, knowing which days have the best historical ROI can help reduce risk and craft effective market alphas.
+As we've tested in the past, knowing which days have the best historical ROI can help reduce risk and craft effective market strategies.

 This template determines the best trading days (historically) for any coin in the Santiment database, with adjustable time ranges for Pro users.

-Stablecoins are more volatile than you think.
-This presents a novel market opportunity, as one could theoretically invest in low-volatility stablecoins and trade outbreaks in their more volatile counterparts.
+Stablecoins may be more volatile than you think.
+This presents an interesting market opportunity, as one could potentially invest in low-volatility stablecoins and trade during outbreaks in their more volatile counterparts.

-This Santiment Index ranks 15 biggest stablecoins from most to least volatile over the past 30 days.
+This Santiment Index ranks the 15 largest stablecoins from most to least volatile over the past 30 days.